syncfusion-content/blazor-docs/blazor/datagrid/excel-like-filter.md

 ## Customize the excel filter dialog using CSS

-In the Syncfusion&reg; Blazor Grid, you have the flexibility to enhance the visual presentation of the excel filter dialog.
+In the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid, you have the flexibility to enhance the visual presentation of the excel filter dialog.
 This can be achieved by utilizing CSS styles to modify the dialog’s appearance according to the specific needs and aesthetics of your application.

 **1.Removing context menu option**